aistairc/cloudq/docs/EXAMPLE_AWS.md

 5. Edit configuration files for your AWS cluster

-   Edit `Scheduling::SlurmQueues::ComputeResources` section so that `t2.micro` and `t2.small` instances can be used.
+   Edit `Scheduling::SlurmQueues::ComputeResources` section of `(package directory)/cloudq/aws/data/cluster-config.yaml` so that `t2.micro` and `t2.small` instances can be used.

    ```yaml
    (snip)